Syntomification and crystalline local systems: Reflexive sheaves on XSyn

 \end{theorem}

 \begin{proof} What remains is to show essential surjectivity.
 We need to show any $\mathcal{E}\in \mathsf{Refl}(\X^{\Syn})$ is isomorphic to $\Pi_\X$ applied to an analytic prismatic $F$-crystal.
-It suffices to show that the unit of the adjunction,
+It suffices to show that the natural map